-Grades: 9, 10, 11, 12 Semester 1/2 Credit Fee Required May be offered for Dual Credit techniques using line, shading and perspective.
-2 Students will learn and will cerinques using mie, snaung and perspective. i rojecis will include didwing with charcoal, graphite and pastels on various types of paper.
+Grades: 9, 10, 11, 12 Semester 1⁄2 Credit Fee Required May be offered for Dual Credit

+Students will learn drawing techniques using line, shading and perspective.
+Projects will include drawing with charcoal, graphite and pastels on various types of paper.
 Class time will be spent learning and improving skills and researching art techniques.
 It is required that students keep a sketchbook and do short research papers.